 The Telecommunications Act governing the placement of cell towers was passed in 1996 by Congress.
-In summary, it forbids local governments from considering health effects in the siting of cell towers as long as the radiofrequency (RF) emissions levels are below the FCC’s maximum permissible exposure (MPE) limits, which are thermal limits, but it does preserve local governments rights regarding their placement, construction, and modification.
+In summary, it forbids local governments from considering environmental effects in the siting of cell towers as long as the radiofrequency (RF) emissions levels are below the FCC’s maximum permissible exposure (MPE) limits, which are thermal limits, but it does preserve local governments rights regarding their placement, construction, and modification.
 See Section 704 of the Act (See also FCC Limits Q&A) The only valid reasons for rejection of a permit by the local government is aesthetics and lack of a “significant gap”.
 The 1996 TCA only allows wireless providers exemption from local zoning codes if they can prove a need, i.e. a “significant gap.”

 In addition, there is section 6409a of the Middle Class Tax Relief and Job Creation Act of 2012, which prohibits local governments from denying any requests for colocation on an existing site, as long as the colocation does not extend the height of the existing tower by 10% or 20 feet, whichever is greater.